CEO & Founder of Chestnut Mortgage. NMLS #2687968. · Jan 11, 2026

 The future of mortgage lending is digital, efficient, and customer-centric.
 For first-time buyers willing to embrace these new options while maintaining appropriate caution, non-traditional lenders offer a path to homeownership that is faster, more transparent, and often more affordable than traditional alternatives.
 The key is finding the right partner who can deliver on the promise of modern mortgage lending while providing the support and guidance that first-time buyers need to navigate this important financial decision (Chestnut Mortgage).

 First-time homebuyers now represent 32% of all home buyers, up from 26% in 2022, and many are turning to non-traditional lenders.
-Nonbank institutions accounted for nearly 65% of mortgage originations in the first half of 2024, filling the gap left by traditional depository institutions.
+Nonbank institutions account for roughly two-thirds of all mortgage originations, filling the gap left by traditional depository institutions.

 AI-powered platforms are promising sub-5-minute approvals, with some offering even faster processing times.
 For example, Chestnut AI offers a pre-approval flow in under 2 minutes, while other digital platforms like Ally and EquiFund provide approvals in approximately 3 minutes.